Identify your HostID

 ← Back to main +Documentation

 - NOTE — This guide applies only to the Pro Version of Multiverse.
-The Free Version uses online cloud validation and only require you to register with your e-mail, a license will be automatically sent there.
-See: +Licensing the Multiverse Free Version.
+The Free Version uses online cloud validation and only requires one to register with an e-mail, to which a license will be automatically sen. For more info see: +Licensing the Multiverse Free Version.

 This simple guide helps you locate the HostID, a unique machine identifier for the license server that will spawn floating licenses in your network for the Multiverse Pro Version.

 - Trivia — the HostID is typically the “MAC address” where MAC stands for “Media Access Control” network identifier, and really is totally unrelated to the Apple Macintosh.

 On Windows, start a command prompt and type the ipconfig /all command, then press enter.
 In the command output, look for the “Physical Address”.